-Canvas panels are the perfect solution for artists who like the weave of a canvas but not ‘bounce’ that you get when canvas is stretched on a stretcher bar frame.
+Canvas panels are the perfect solution if you like the weave of a canvas but not the ‘bounce’ that you get when canvas is stretched on a stretcher bar frame.
 You can enjoy painting on a rigid surface that has the texture of your favourite primed or unprimed canvas by fixing it onto a wooden panel.
+In this post I take you through the steps of creating a canvas panel for painting.

 There are other reasons you might want to paint on a canvas panel.
 A thin panel will fit in a pochade box for plein air painting, where a stretched canvas will not.
 In addition to the bounce during painting, a stretched canvas can be more difficult to store safely.
 Essentially you are dealing with a relatively inflexible paint layer adhering to a flexible material, which can be easily dented or squashed, which can lead to the paint cracking or flaking off.
 A rigid surface is required for some mediums such as encaustic painting where the flex of a stretched canvas would crack the surface.
 Also, it is considered more conservationally sound to use a rigid surface for oil painting, to prevent cracking over time, though with large paintings stretched canvas may sometimes be a better choice as you also have to balance the considerations of weight and transportability.